top of page

 Intraphoria: Wow, Nyaan

-Part of the Intraphoria series reflecting my time in South Korea and Japan.
+(SOLD) Part of the Intraphoria series reflecting my time in South Korea and Japan.
 This piece is inspired by Japan’s value of youthful and childlike aesthetics.
 More specifically, the doodles are taken from a mural I observed in Osaka, which simply decorated the walls of an average cafe.
 The work evokes the joy and simplicity of childhood, and emphasizes how this aesthetic can be of as much value as any other.
 It is a celebration of childhood art, which so many of us, including myself, are still trying hard to imitate.

 61cm x 91cm